shinyay/100days-of-python-with-jupyter/README.md

-# 100 Days of Python
+# 100 Days of Python with Jupyter

 🐍 Exciting News: Embarking on a new coding adventure with #100DaysOfCode in Python! 🚀 As a seasoned Java and Kotlin Developer, I'm diving into the world of Python to expand my horizons and embrace its versatility.
 🌐 Join me on this 100-day journey as I explore the syntax, libraries, and quirks of Python, all while building exciting projects and honing my coding skills.